ozydingo/notebook/webdev/graphql.md

 More informative would be to add error types as types to the schema./ E.g. define an `errors` field and be sure to return an `errors` value in the return value of a Mutation (or query).
 Doing this requires 100% `null`able fields.

 Define the `ready?` method to do GraphQL-layer authorization checks.
 This method can raise or can return `false, {...error_fields}` to indicate an error.

+## Codeflow

+It starts in `GraphqlController#execute`, which is the one route to which all graphql queries go.
+This calls `ServerSchema#execute` with the query params (which itself contains either the query or mutation key, or implicit). `ServerSchema` is a subclass of `GraphQL::Schema`, where `execute` is defined.

+### Auth strategy

+Create a mutation for signin / signout.
+Proper JWT is stateless, so no session.
+Typically, auth token is stored on the client and passed via headers.
+However, adding in persistence is easier on the client and allows for token invalidation.

+If tokens are to be persisted on the client, why not make them completely random string instead of encoded data, and store the user data on the back-end?

+Handle authorization in the business layer.
+This means every query and mutation is responsible for its own auth logic.
+This seems cumbersome, but it's pretty easy to add an auth method to Types::BaseObject and call this as needed, just like in controllers (except no before_action -- ah well I don't really like those anyway)

+Explorative thoughts:

+* Could be possible to defined authenticated vs unauthenticated query types, e.g. where the resolver method in `QueryType` checks for auth.
+* Could define a different `GraphQL::Schema` subclass.
+This could be referenced either by a switch in `GraphQLController#execute` or by defining different routes for authenticated vs unauthenticated requests.
+  * This requires changes on the client, but it's not unreasonable to have the client know if it's sending an auth or unauth request